For a fab family picnic, you need plenty of space and ideally a large grassy area for playing cricket and footie.

 Older children will enjoy exploring Mrs Macquaries Chair which is carved out of the sandstone rock.

 It can be very busy with tourists here but you can move away a little to picnic, or duck into the spacious lawns of the Botanic Gardens.
 Afterwards, pop over to have a quick swim at the Andrew ‘Boy” Charlton Pool by the Art Gallery of New South Wales.

 Hope you’ve enjoyed this post.

-Please do let myself and my readers know in the comments both your very favourite Sydney picnic spots and also your own favourite sandwiches and other foods for a picnic.
+Please do let myself and my readers know in the comments both your very favourite Sydney Harbour picnic spots.